-Lessing’s official biographer Patrick French, who has privileged access to the Archive, and her literary trustees, have agreed to release previously embargoed material for use exclusively in the exhibition.
-These letters shed new light on Lessing’s life as a writer, and give never-before-seen insights into the inspirations and preoccupations that informed her work.
+Lessing’s official biographer Patrick French, who has privileged access to the Archive, and her literary trustees, agreed to release previously embargoed material for use exclusively in the exhibition.
+These letters shed new light on Lessing’s life as a writer, and provided never-before-seen insights into the inspirations and preoccupations that informed her work.

-The Doris Lessing 100 exhibition will introduce visitors to unfamiliar facets of a celebrated literary icon.
-It will explore Lessing’s time as a Communist activist in Africa and her surveillance by MI5 in London, as well as her later disavowal of Communism after witnessing conflicts in Hungary and Afghanistan.
-It will then examine her fascination with Sufi mysticism, the horrors and the promise of modern technology, and her later experimentations in science fiction.
+The Doris Lessing 100 exhibition introduced visitors to unfamiliar facets of a celebrated literary icon.
+It explored Lessing’s time as a Communist activist in Africa and includes exclusive access to the surveillance file that MI5 kept on her while she lived in London.
+It explored her later disavowal of Communism after witnessing conflicts in Hungary and Afghanistan, then examined her fascination with Sufi mysticism, the horrors and the promise of modern technology, and her later experimentations in science fiction.

 This was Doris Lessing as you’ve never seen her before.